Expert Advisory Group on Data Access

 Through UK cohort studies, EAGDA has carried out research into the current governance of data access to understand:

-- the data access systems that have already been developed by studies
+- what data access systems have already been developed by studies

-- their fitness for purpose in the current push towards increased data sharing
+- their fitness for purpose in the current move towards increased data sharing

 - if there should be coordination between studies on data access.